enjaku/Data-Science-Journey/Courses/Coursera/Inferential Statistics/Week 4.md

     It's a critical value times the standard error.
 If there is a previous study that we can rely on for the value of p-hat in this formula, we would use that in calculation of the required sample size.
     **If not, then we're going to use 0.5 for our p-hat**. _We'll see this again_  Yup, it JUST did!!

+##Hypothessis Testing of a Proportion:

+From a YouTube Video -
+1. State the Null Hypothessis.
+Alt Hypothessis can be !=, < or >.
+2. Calculate point estimate p(hat)
+3. Check conditions: independence (< 10% of population **without replacement** np>=10 AND n(1-p)>=10   **Note: p NOT p(hat)**
+Choose the Level of Significance:  Normally between 0.05 and 0.01.
+4. Draw samplying distribution and draw curve.
+3. Find critical values: A Z value or a T value that seperate the taisl(s) from the rest of the curve.
+How do you know???
+    -With proportions we use a **Z Value** for large enoght sample size.
+    - p(portion of the population) x n (sample size) > 5  also (1-p)n >5.
+4. Find the test statistic:  Z = (p(hat) - p) / SE where:
+                SE sqrt {p(1-p) \ n}

+5. Find p-value < Significance Level (alpha) reject the Null.
+If thep is low, the Null must Go.

+When you use p(h) v. p:

+Success-Failure
+        -Confidence interval:  p(h)
+        -Hypothessis test: p

+Standard Error:
+        -Confidence interval:  p(h)
+        - Hypothessis testing: p

+##Exercise:

+ Pew Research poll found that 60% of 1,983 randomly sampled American adults believe in evolution.
+Does this provide convincing evidence that majority of Americans believe in evolution?
+And when say majority, what we mean is more than 50%.

+H0: p = .50 of americans believe in evelution
+HA: p > .50 of americans...

+Sample Proportion (p{h}) is 0.6
+n = 1,983

+conditions:  independence: gtg, skew: success and failures > 10: gtg

+**Since Success condition is met:  Assume nearly normal distribution.**

+p{h} ~N (mean = 0.5)  SE = sqrt{(05 -05)} 1,983

+SE = .0112

+Calculate the test statistic (Z)   (.6 - .5) / .0112 (SE)

+Z = 8.982
+p = the area under the cruve beyond 8.92 is going to be almost 0

+##Estimating the Difference Between Two Proportions: